wehlutyk/thesis/content/1-introduction-2-evolution.md

 Redundancy and error-correction in the receiving phase have also been shown to have an effect on transformation rates [@eriksson_advantage_2012;@acerbi_role_2016].
 A second set of works has explored more free-form interaction setups, making experiments both more ecological and more sensitive to interactive and contextual factors.
 For instance, unconstrained conversations have been used to study the transmission of the perception of risk in news stories [@moussaid_amplification_2015], and more thorough observational phases have been used in the evolution of building techniques [@caldwell_experimental_2008;-@caldwell_studying_2008].
-A crucial point in such free-form setups is that, compared more constrained tasks such as read-and-rewrite, much more context is available to participants to understand the content at stake [@sterelny_cultural_2017, n.
+A crucial point in such free-form setups is that, compared to more constrained tasks such as read-and-rewrite, much more context is available to participants to understand the content at stake [@sterelny_cultural_2017, n.
 12].

 The reviews provided by @mesoudi_multiple_2008 and @whiten_cultural_2016 give a broader idea of the effects studied and methods used in contemporary works using transmission chains.
 @kashima_recovering_2000 also offers an interesting reappraisal of the social aspect of Bartlett's contributions, which contrasts with the way they are used today.